Alex4165/quant-gan-numerics-program/README.md

 Currently uses a vanilla momentum backprop.
 Next I'll add dropout.

 Here is a string the model (which overfitted on a subset of the dataset) produced when prompted with "To be, or not to be" (which is not in the dataset):

-To be, or not to ber thib res: nor aff rearmi sa az nunond treair thit tsrmh frisver ron n.a gannnoo; vits eir them we gf hor rntsl Saicnann toanies us giaan.
+"To be, or not to ber thib res: nor aff rearmi sa az nunond treair thit tsrmh frisver ron n.a gannnoo; vits eir them we gf hor rntsl Saicnann toanies us giaan.

-nlous dirglef thawd gflF re ass mi ncefnreare shln zgifs,
+nlous dirglef thawd gflF re ass mi ncefnreare shln zgifs, "